sscotti/dicom-mcp/README.md

 This version uses [MCP Jam](https://www.mcpjam.com) exclusively for development, testing, and LLM integration.

 Enables AI assistants to query, read, and move data on PACS using the standard Model Context Protocol (MCP), with Orthanc as the reference implementation.
 You can use your own APIKEY (e.g. for ChatGPT) and run it locally for development using ChatGPT as the LLM.
+Also integrated with FHIR and a mini-RIS DB.

 ## ✨ Core Capabilities